jystyn/nfl_arrest_analysis/README.md

 Analyzes the statistical functions of all of our data.
   - 04_data_library:
 Creating new columns to our dataframe, cleaning all of the data in preperation for the analysis.

+<font size="7">Limitations:

+  - The dataframe itself was slightly under 1000 values, clocking in at 842, which it is preferred to be above that figure.
+  - The dataframe only had the years up until 2017, being that is 2024 we are missing out on 7 years of data which makes it harder to conclude statistical significance when it came to question 2.

 <font size="7">Credits/Sources/Thanks:
   - Kaggle Datasets